-6. The Council expects that institutional investors who are currently signatories of the Code will revise their published terms of compliance in accordance with the revised Code (along with disclosing and notifying the Financial Services Agency that they renewed the terms of compliance) within 6 months ([]-end 2017) after the revision of the Code.
+- 6. Before finalizing the Code, the Council published an exposure draft both in Japanese and English as the Code was formulated, and has received suggestions from 18 individuals/entities to the Japanese draft and 11 individuals/entities to the English translation.
+Taking these suggestions into account, the Council reviewed and finalized the Code. - 7.
+The Council expects that institutional investors who are currently signatories of the Code will revise their published terms of compliance in accordance with the revised Code (along with disclosing and notifying the Financial Services Agency that they renewed the terms of compliance) within 6 months (November-end 2017) after the revision of the Code.